arkoc/git-ops-starter/README.md

 ## Git Ops Starter

-Git ops starter is repository addressing ABC, Inc. company's all infrastructure needs.
+Git ops starter is addressing ABC, Inc. company's all infrastructure needs.
 Before diving in read the story how this repository was born.

 ## ABC, Inc.